WHAT DOES AN ENGINEERING MANAGER DO?

 - Resource Planning: Assist in determining staffing and budget requirements.

-11. Engineering Manager Tasks
+11. Engineering Manager Essential Functions

 - Engineering and Maintenance Management: Manage engineering and maintenance functions/personnel.